ghost-ng/slinger/README.md

 ![Alt text](image.png)

 Slinger is a versatile tool designed for advanced network interactions and manipulations, with a focus on the SMB protocol.
-It offers a range of functionalities for interacting with remote systems, including managing scheduled tasks, handling Windows Registry operations, and gathering system information.
+It offers a range of functionalities for interacting with remote systems, including managing scheduled tasks, handling Windows Registry operations, service management and gathering system information - **all in a single session**.
 Slinger is built on the impacket framework and should offer a similar feel to impacket functions.

 ## Features